 To celebrate reaching 500,000 fans, Men’s Health magazine organized a promotional action in its Facebook Page which consisted of a series of sweepstakes offering a variety of prizes over the course of a week.
 The idea was to hold a new promotion every day, with the aim of satisfying the tastes of all their followers.
 Each day 5 different prizes were raffled off among all the users who took part in the promotion.

-Carrying out the campaign across a series of separate promotions meant that a sweepstake could then be held among all users who had decided to participate in each promotion.
-At the end of every day, the name of the winners was published from the application itself.
+Carrying out the campaign across a series of separate promotions meant that a giveaway could then be held among all users who had decided to participate in each promotion.
+At the end of every day, the organizers published the name of the winners in the application itself.

 To facilitate participation, the 10 promotions were presented from the same group, which made it possible to enable the ‘Single registration.’
 This meant that users only had to fill in the registration form the first time they took part in a promotion.
 To encourage users to take part the following hour, the Group Page made it clear via the graphics which promotion was due to begin at any given time.